rzarajczyk/rzarajczyk.github.io/docs/macos-docker-without-docker-desktop.md

 ```
 What's noteworthy:

- * ✅ it works
+ * :white_check_mark: it works
- * ✅ Podman may be used together with the GUI tool: [Podman Desktop](https://podman-desktop.io/)
+ * :white_check_mark: Podman may be used together with the GUI tool: [Podman Desktop](https://podman-desktop.io/)
- * ✅ trivial installation
+ * :white_check_mark: trivial installation
- * ❌ have its own command line tool, which is very similar to docker (in fact Podman docs suggest creating an alias `alias docker=podman`),
+ * :x: have its own command line tool, which is very similar to docker (in fact Podman docs suggest creating an alias `alias docker=podman`),
   but not the same.
 If you use bash scripts for automating, they might be broken
- * ❌ Podman driver for Minikube is experimental.
+ * :x: Podman driver for Minikube is experimental.
 While it is possible to configure podman correctly for Minikube, it's not as easy as it might
   look like - default setup doesn't work, you need to experiment with parameters to have your Minikube cluster running (in short: rootful + containerd)
- * ❌ Podman is not detected as a runtime environment for testcontainers and there's no official support.
+ * :x: Podman is not detected as a runtime environment for testcontainers and there's no official support.
 Google says that it should be possible
   to have it working, but requires some more additional steps (ssh'ing into Podman VM and socket tunneling)
- * ❌ in some cases Podman use "aliases" for images.
+ * :x: in some cases Podman use "aliases" for images.
 F.ex. `hello-world` is a different image than used by Docker.
 In my personal opinion,
   this brings some uncertainty about which image I'm trying to run.

 ## Colima in brief